chelseabarr/portfolio-landing/README.md

 # portfolio-landing
 This is the landing page for my portfolio.

-To start python3 VE: python3 -m venv venv
+To create python3 VE folder in project: python3 -m venv venv To activate VE: source venv/bin/activate